Alfresco/alfresco-helm-charts/charts/alfresco-repository/docs/email.md

   --from-literal "MAIL_PASSWORe=mysupersecret"
 ```

-Now when calling this charts use the properties below:
+Now when installing the chart you can use the values below:

 ```yaml
 configuration: